Dudley: Entertainment

+A multiplex Showcase Cinema and Tenpin bowling alley are part of the Castlegate leisure complex.
+Dudley Town Hall hosts dances, theatrical performances and concerts.

 The town was formerly home to a number of cinemas and theatres, including the Criterion, Gaumont, Odeon, and Plaza.
 The Dudley Hippodrome was one of the largest theatres in the West Midlands, built along with the adjacent Plaza Cinema just prior to the Second World War in 1938.
 The 1,600-seat Art Deco venue was constructed to replace the earlier Opera House, which had burned down in 1936.
 After its closure in 1964, the building was in use as a bingo hall until 2009, when it was purchased by Dudley Council with a view for demolition.
 After long public opposition the building was leased to campaigners in December 2016, with the intent to restore it to theatre use; however the lease was revoked by the council in February 2018, citing a lack of progress.

-The Plaza Cinema remained open until October 1990.
-The building was then taken over by Laser Quest, until its closure and demolition in 1997.
-As of January 2017 the site remains undeveloped.
+It was demolished in 2023 despite a campaign to save it.
+The Plaza Cinema remained open until October 1990 and the building was demolished in 1997.

-The Odeon Cinema was converted into a Kingdom Hall for Jehovah's Witnesses in 1976.
-A present-day Odeon currently exists at the Merry Hill Shopping Centre.

-Dudley is currently home to a multiplex Showcase Cinema and Tenpin bowling alley, located in the Castle Gate complex north-east of the town centre.
-The Town Hall also acts as an entertainment venue, hosting dances, theatrical performances, and concerts.
+An Odeon cinema opened on Castle Hill in 1937, but has been used as a Kingdom Hall for Jehovah's Witnesses since 1976.
+The building is Grade II listed for being "an almost complete example of [a] typical Odeon cinema of the 1930's, with no subdivision of the auditorium or alteration of its floor levels".

 Until 2011, the JB's nightclub was situated on Castle Hill, after relocating from an earlier site in King Street (behind Pathfinders clothes store) in the 1990s.
-Claimed to have been the longest-running live music venue in the UK, the club hosted early performances by acts such as U2, Dire Straits, and Judas Priest.
-It closed after going into administration and has since reopened as a banqueting centre.
+The club hosted early performances by acts such as U2, Dire Straits, and Judas Priest.
+It closed after going into administration and has since reopened to host wedding receptions and conferences.